se4u/numpy-sharedmem/README.rst

 IMPORTANT
 =========
-This is not a maintained package; it is meant as a collection for studying how to use shared memory in numpy at least circa 2008-2012.
+This is not a maintained package; it is kept as a collection for studying how to use shared memory in numpy circa 2008-2012.